kflansburg/kflansburg.github.io/content/posts/merge-queues.md

 [![Multiple PR Example](/merge-queues/multiple.svg)](/merge-queues/multiple.svg)

-Both pull requests are branched from the same version of `main`, meaning that the second pull request is not aware of the new call sight for the function, and does not rename it.
+Both pull requests are branched from the same version of `main`, meaning that the second pull request is not aware of the new call site for the function, and does not rename it.
 The test suite for both pull requests will pass, and GitHub will happily merge the two requests.
 The result is that `main` contains a broken version of the code which invokes the nonexistent function `foo()` somewhere.